What Are Sewer Pipes?

 Following are the types of sewer pipes used to carry out the solid waste, though some are currently not used due to their low efficiency and durability.
 But for a clear understanding, we have discussed all types of sewer pipes.

 - Concrete Pipes

 Clay sewer pipes are the most common type of sewer pipe.
 These are made of a mix of clay and shale and are capable of moving most waste.

 They are also inert, which means they won’t catch fire.
 However, clay pipes are rust-proof but not as sturdy as reinforced concrete pipes.

-Nowadays, these are very rarely used and hard to find in the market because of more advanced and efficient material pipes.
+Nowadays, these are very rarely used and are hard to find in the market because of more advanced and efficient material pipes.

 2. PVC and ABS Sewer Pipe

 PVC and ABS pipes are the most popular types of sewer pipes used in homes.
 These pipes are lightweight, flexible, and can be easily cut as per the requirements.

 It comes in white and grey colors, typically 8 feet long, and its diameter ranges from 1/2 to 4 inches.
 Its smooth interior and exterior make it resistant to tree roots and other harmful materials.
 Additionally, PVC pipes are inexpensive and easy to use.